vericite/LMS-API/README.md

 # VeriCite LMS API documentation

 This document will walk through the Sakai LMS integration with VeriCite to explain the steps required to integrate an LMS with VeriCite internally.
 You should follow along with the project: [Sakai LMS Integration](https://github.com/vericite/contentreview-impl-vericite) If you are not comfortable with Java, there is a Moodle LMS integration written in php that follows the same guidelines: [Moodle LMS Integration](https://github.com/vericite/moodle-plagiarism_vericite).
+We have also provided a [Postman](https://www.getpostman.com/apps) export for all available endpoints in our API: [VeriCite-LMS_API.postman_collection.json](https://github.com/vericite/LMS-API/blob/master/VeriCite-LMS_API.postman_collection.json)

 ## Best practices:
   * If the user doesn’t need to wait for a confirmation, do the work in a non-user thread so that they are not blocked (e.g. loading) until the VeriCite call is complete.